Police National Computer: Databases

-PNC operators undergo initial training to operate the system which usually consists of a five-day course to view data and conduct simple queries.
-Further courses are available to expand the user's access level to update and conduct more in-depth queries.
+PNC operators undergo initial training to operate the system, which usually consists of a five-day course to view data and conduct simple queries.
+Further courses are available to expand users' access level to update and conduct more in-depth queries.
 Penalties for misuse of the PNC and unlawful access of data are severe; it will likely lead to dismissal and sometimes a court appearance for breaching the Data Protection Act 1998.

 A number of criminal justice partners are linked to the PNC, giving them access to the information held on the computer.
-About 5,000 checks are made each week through the ‘Jurors’ link, which allows Crown Courts to check whether a proposed juror has a criminal record.
+About 5,000 checks are made each week through the "Jurors" link, which allows Crown Courts to check whether proposed jurors have criminal records.
 Previously, the Courts Service struggled to meet its target of randomly checking 20 per cent of potential jury members.

-With the growth of trans-national criminality, the PNC was linked to the Schengen Information System (SIS) which shares certain information Europe-wide.
+With the growth of trans-national criminality, the PNC was linked to the Schengen Information System (SIS), which shares certain information Europe-wide.
 This is no longer the case since the UK left the European Union in 2020.

 The Police National Computer is one of the main sources of information accessed when a Disclosure and Barring Service check is made.
-The Police National Computer holds indefinite records of a person's convictions and cautions which will be revealed in a Disclosure and Barring Service check.
-While of use in informing prospective employers as to the suitability of an applicant for a particular job, the information disclosed can show information which the applicant may think is of no relevance, such as a juvenile conviction for shoplifting where the applicant is now a thirty-year-old individual and applying for a job in a bank.
+It holds indefinite records of convictions and cautions, which are revealed in Disclosure and Barring Service checks.
+While of use in informing prospective employers as to the suitability of applicants for particular jobs, the information disclosed can show information that applicants may think is of no relevance, such as a juvenile conviction for shoplifting.
 Concerns have been expressed that the indefinite retention of old convictions and cautions is unwarranted.

-Because of changes to legislation on 29 May 2013 DBS removed certain specified old and minor offences from criminal record certificates issued from this date.
+Because of changes to legislation on 29 May 2013, DBS removed certain specified old and minor offences from criminal record certificates issued from this date.
 The filtering rules and the list of offences that will never be filtered are available on the DBS website.

-A major data loss was discovered in January 2021, and a UK Home Office press release provides information on the extent of the loss and the work to restore the data.
+A major data loss was discovered in January 2021, and a UK Home Office press release at the time provides information on the extent of the loss and the work to restore the data.

 Impact Nominal Index

-In 2002 IMPACT delivered a tactical, complementary service to the PNC, called the Impact Nominal Index (INI).
+In 2002, IMPACT delivered a tactical, complementary service to the PNC, called the Impact Nominal Index (INI).